-No, a subject can only be taken once as only one qualification can be awarded in it by awarding bodies.
+No, a subject can only be taken once as only one qualification can be awarded in it by awarding bodies (exam boards).
 Therefore, students must select different subjects from the subject selected last year for Option 1.
-This means that they cannot study GCSE PE if they selected Cambridge Nationals Sport in option 1 last year (and vice versa), as these subjects are deemed too similar.
+This also means that they cannot study GCSE PE if they selected Cambridge Nationals Sport in option 1 last year (and vice versa), as these courses are deemed too similar.